04. Networking

 • Private: app servers + databases

-• NAT Gateway: private subnet outbound internet access (updates, external APIs)
+• NAT Gateway: private subnet with outbound internet access (updates, external APIs)

 • Enables internet connectivity for the VPC (must be attached to the VPC).